ImperialCollegeLondon/pyrealm/docs/source/development/developers.md

 ## Code quality and continuous integration

 The project uses continuous integration (CI) via GitHub Actions to maintain code quality and check confirm that the package and website are building correctly.
-The [`pyrealm_ci.yaml`](.github/workflows/pyrealm_ci.yaml) currently defines three CI jobs:
+The actions are defined in `.github/workflows/pyrealm_ci.yaml` and currently include three CI jobs:

 * code quality assurance (`qa`)
 * code testing (`test`)